PayaamEmami/watbott/README.md

 The project is open-sourced in hopes that others can contribute to WatBott or be inspired to create their own and better versions of an AI assistant.

-## How do I get started?

-If you are looking to contribute please feel free to email me: contact@payaame.com

-This is my first open-source project and I don't have experience with contributing to open-source projects.
-This project started as and still is my side project.
-I'm also uncertain if there is anyone out there who wants to contribute.
-I will continue to treat this project as such until changes are needed.